 - Shorter recovery time

-The specialists at St.Vincent Heart Center of Indiana are using the Stereotaxis Robotic Ablation technology to provide better treatment for patients with arrhythmia.
+The specialists at St.Vincent Heart Center are using the Stereotaxis Robotic Ablation technology to provide better treatment for patients with arrhythmia.
 Talk to your doctor to find out if the Stereotaxis Robotic Ablation procedure is right for you.
 And visit Stereotaxis.com to learn more.